mlamont/peach/NOTES.md

 # gas optimization notes

 / name size limit: 25 is arbitrary... do 32: matches (honors) tech limit: 32 bytes.
 / revert ASAP (prevents unnecessary gas usage)

-/ if a 'public' function is not to be called by the contract, make it 'external'

-/ use 'external' if appropriate (won't be called internally); param loc'n is forced to be 'calldata'

-- store array length as a var, i/o always looking it up in a for-loop
-- ++i is cheaper (!)
+/ if a 'public' function is not to be called by the contract, make it 'external' / use 'external' if appropriate (won't be called internally); param loc'n is forced to be 'calldata' / store array length as a var, i/o always looking it up in a for-loop / ++i is cheaper (!)
-- don't initialize to default values
+/ don't initialize to default values
-- uint i = 1; uint j = 2; require(j == i++, "This will be false as i is incremented after the comparison");
-- combine loops where possible
+/ combine loops where possible
-- "<" uses less gas than "<="
+/ "<" uses less gas than "<="
-- cache in a local var i/o reading a state var multiple times from a f'n
-- abi.encodePacked() > abi.encode()
+/ cache in a local var i/o reading a state var multiple times from a f'n / abi.encodePacked() > abi.encode()
-- Multiplication/division by two should use bit shifting
-- use \_burn() to get a gas refund
+/ Multiplication/division by two should use bit shifting / use \_burn() to get a gas refund
-- Using > 0 costs more gas than != 0 when used on a uint in a require() statement.
+/ Using > 0 costs more gas than != 0 when used on a uint in a require() statement.
-- do: if(x) or if(!x), i/o: if(x == true) or if(x == false)
+/ do: if(x) or if(!x), i/o: if(x == true) or if(x == false)
-- for better data packing, specify var for array: unit8[] > uint[].
+/ for better data packing, specify var for array: unit8[] > uint[].
-- pre-calc't static values, i.e., init'l'z variables to a static value ("0x23f..."), not to a calculated value (keccak256(...)).
+/ pre-calc't static values, i.e., init'l'z variables to a static value ("0x23f..."), not to a calculated value (keccak256(...)).
-- if a variable is only ever gonna be a constant, then just make it a constant (...an immutable?).
+/ if a variable is only ever gonna be a constant, then just make it a constant (...an immutable?).
+/ if simple: implement locally > use library

+- mapping > array.
+- aim for fixed-length arrays if know the length of an array
+- if simple: implement locally > use library

 - Expressions for constant values such as a call to keccak256(), should use immutable rather than constant.
 - skip declaring temp/intermediate variables.
-- mapping > array.
-- aim for fixed-length arrays if know the length of an array
 - reduce functions calling other functions.
   - calling a function once? then inline its code in the calling function!
 This reduces # of functions.
 - reduce multiple changes to state variables: have a temp var go thru the changes, then give to state var when done
 - higher # of runs by optimizer: higher deployment cost & lower runtime cost
-- if simple: implement locally > use library
 - Reading from storage costs 200 per SLOAD instruction, and writing to storage costs 5000 gas, but reading from memory and writing to memory costs only 3 gas.
-- if overflow/underflow ain't possible, use unchecked{} block
-- accessing a mapped value involves fresh keccak256 hashing, so hold in a temp var if accessing a lot
-- Using 'memory' requires copying it from 'calldata' (extra!), but then y'could mutate it (unlike calldata!).
+- if overflow/underflow ain't possible, use unchecked{} block ≈- Using 'memory' requires copying it from 'calldata' (extra!), but then y'could mutate it (unlike calldata!).
 - if can, use bytes32 (fixed, 20% gas) i/o string (unbounded)
 - use libraries (an example of splitting contracts) to reduce deployment cost
   - LU how to use a library to save on gas